 Qatar Airways To Resume Flights To Syria

-Doha, Qatar: Qatar Airways announced the resumption of three weekly flights to Damascus, Syria, from 7 January 2025.
+Doha: Qatar Airways, the national carrier of Qatar, has announced the resumption of three weekly flights to Damascus, Syria, starting January 7, 2025.

+This marks the first time in nearly 13 years that the Doha-based airline will serve the Syrian capital.
+Qatar Airways is also the first among the ME3 carriers to resume flights to Damascus following the end of Bashar Al Assad's 50-year family rule.

-This marks a significant step in reconnecting the region and providing passengers with seamless access to Qatar Airways' extensive global Network of more than 170 destinations.
+In a statement, the airline described this move as a significant step in reconnecting the region, offering passengers seamless access to its global Network of over 170 destinations.

 Qatar Airways Group Chief Executive Officer, Engr.
-Badr Mohammed Al-Meer, said:“We are pleased to resume flights to Damascus, a destination of great historical and cultural importance.
-This announcement underscores our dedication to fostering connectivity and facilitating travel for our passengers.”
+Badr Mohammed Al-Meer said, "We are pleased to resume flights to Damascus, a great historical and cultural destination.
+This announcement underscores our dedication to fostering connectivity and facilitating travel for our passengers."

-Passengers travelling to and from Damascus will benefit from Qatar Airways' world-class service and access to Hamad International Airport, consistently ranked as one of the best airports in the world.

-The airline's global network will offer travellers the opportunity to explore destinations around the world, via the airline's hub in Doha.
+Few international airlines have operated services to/from Damascus International Airport recently.
+Iranian and Iraqi carriers serve a handful of routes, while Syrian Air operates flights to destinations including Abu Dhabi, Doha, and Dubai.
+Cham Wings Airlines, a private Syrian carrier, also serves Abu Dhabi and other routes in the region.

+The first flight since the ouster of Syria's president Bashar al-Assad took off on Wednesday from Damascus airport to Aleppo in the country's north, AFP reported a fortnight ago.

 Legal Disclaimer: